 Published by Scottish Faiths Action for Refugees

-Our guide for Scottish faith groups is called Sanctuary in Scotland [PDF, 2.3MB].
-It was published in spring 2017 and is available for free download.
+Our guide for Scottish faith groups is called Sanctuary in Scotland [PDF, 3.8MB].
+It was re-published in autumn 2020 and is available for free download.
 Includes facts and figures, definitions, current issues and ideas for practical action by faith communities in Scotland.
+It was part-funded by the EU Asylum, Migration and Integration Fund.

 Christian Aid Scotland and Scottish Faiths Action for Refugees jointly published Becoming Human Together [PDF, 6MB] in May 2018.
 It is a reflection on migration, exploring Christian theology from the Reformed tradition as it relates to faith and forced migration.